El Escorial: Pantheon of the Kings

-This chamber consists of twenty-six marble sepulchres containing the remains of the kings and queens regnant (the only queen regnant since Philip II being Isabella II) of the Habsburg and Bourbon dynasties, from Charles I to the present, except for Philip V and Ferdinand VI.
+This chamber consists of twenty-six marble sepulchres containing the remains of the kings and queens regnant (the only queen regnant since Philip II being Isabella II) of the Habsburg and Bourbon dynasties, from Charles I to the present, except for Philip V and his son Ferdinand VI.

 The sepulchres also contain the remains of royal consorts who were parents of monarchs.
-The only king consort is Francis of Asis de Bourbon, husband of Queen Isabella II and father of Alphonse XII.

-The most recent monarch interred in the pantheon is King Alphonse XIII, removed there from the Church of Santa Maria in Monserrato, Rome in 1980.
-The remains of Alphonse XIII's wife, Victoria Eugenie of Battenberg were interred in the pantheon in 2011.The remains of Alphonse XIII's third son Juan, Count of Barcelona, and daughter-in-law Maria de las Mercedes (the father and mother of the former king Juan Carlos I), lie at a prepared place called a pudridero, or decaying chamber, awaiting interment in the Pantheon of the Kings.
+The only king consort is Francis of Asis de Bourbon, husband of Queen Isabella II and father of Alfonso XII.
+The most recent monarch interred in the pantheon is King Alfonso XIII, removed there from the Church of Santa Maria in Monserrato, Rome in 1980.
+The remains of Alfonso XIII's wife, Victoria Eugenie of Battenberg were interred in the pantheon in 2011.The remains of Alfonso XIII's third son Infante Juan, Count of Barcelona, (d.
+1993) and daughter-in-law Princess María de las Mercedes of Bourbon-Two Sicilies (d.
+2000); (the father and mother of King Juan Carlos I), lie at a prepared place called a pudridero, or decaying chamber, awaiting interment in the Pantheon of the Kings.
 With the interment of these remains, all the sepulchres in the pantheon will be filled.
 No decision has yet been announced as to the final resting place of now-abdicated Juan Carlos, Queen Sofía, Felipe VI, Queen Letizia, and any future monarchs and consorts.

 There are two pudrideros at El Escorial, one for the Pantheon of the Kings and the other for the Pantheon of the Princes.
 These can only be visited by monks from the Monastery.
 In these rooms, the remains of the deceased are placed in a small leaden urn, which in turn will be placed in the marble sepulchres of the appropriate pantheon after the passage of fifty years, the estimated time necessary for the complete decomposition of the bodies.